Prince-Tee/Tooling-Website-deployment/README.md

 ## Conclusion
 In this guide, we've automated Jenkins builds triggered by GitHub webhooks and transferred build artifacts to an NFS server via SSH.
 This is a foundation for more complex CI/CD tasks.

----

-This documentation follows the steps and structure from your original write-up but adapts it for clear readability on GitHub.
-Let me know if you need further adjustments or screenshots!